Peter Greenough - Reporter for The Plain Dealer

 He was a lieutenant in the U.S. Army Air Corps in World War II, seeing action in the African and Sicilian campaigns.
-Returning from the Army he was hired by The Plain Dealer that was owned by his grandfather, Liberty Holden.
+Upon his return from the Army, he was hired by The Plain Dealer that was owned by his grandfather, Liberty Holden.

 From 1945 to 1960, Greenough was a reporter, copy editor, business editor, and associate editor.
 He later moved to Boston to become a columnist for The Boston Globe from 1961 to 1969.